Wall-Go/WallGo/docs/source/faqs.rst

 - **What is the msqThermal in the Particle defintion?**

     This is the (field-independent) thermal mass of the particle.
-It is used in the propagator in the matrix elements, and regularizes the IV-divergence in the limit of vanishing Mandelstam variables t and u.
+It is used in the propagator in the matrix elements, and regularizes the IR-divergence in the limit of vanishing Mandelstam variables t and u.

 - **How do I cound the totalDOFs in the Particle definition?**